peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Sampling_With_Replacement_Choosing_a_Random_Item_from_a_List></a>
 #### Sampling With Replacement: Choosing a Random Item from a List

+_Sampling with replacement_  essentially means taking a random item and putting it back.
 To choose a random item from a list&mdash;

 - whose size is known in advance, use the idiom `list[RNDINTEXC(size(list))]`; or
 - whose size is not known in advance, generate `RandomKItemsFromFile(file, 1)`, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling) (the result will be a 1-item list or be an empty list if there are no items).

-Choosing an item this way is also known as _sampling with replacement_.

 <a id=Sampling_Without_Replacement_Choosing_Several_Unique_Items></a>
 #### Sampling Without Replacement: Choosing Several Unique Items

-There are several techniques (each a _sampling without replacement_) for choosing `k` unique items or values uniformly at random from among `n` available items or values, depending on such things as whether `n` is known and how big `n` and `k` are.
+_Sampling without replacement_  essentially means taking a random item _without_ putting it back.
+There are several approaches for choosing `k` unique items or values uniformly at random from among `n` available items or values, depending on such things as whether `n` is known and how big `n` and `k` are.

 1. **If `n` is not known in advance:** Use the _reservoir sampling_ method; see the `RandomKItemsFromFile` method, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling).
 2. **If `n` is relatively small (for example, if there are 200 available items, or there is a range of numbers from 0 to 200 to choose from):**  If **items are to be chosen from a list in relative order**, then the `RandomKItemsInOrder` method, in [**pseudocode given later**](#Pseudocode_for_Random_Sampling), demonstrates a solution.
 Otherwise, one of the following will choose `k` items **in random order**: